-The Maximum FHA Loan Amounts for Borrowers in 2024
+Maximum FHA Loan Amounts for 2025

-In this guide: An overview of the maximum FHA loan amounts for 2024, with an explanation of how they can affect you as a home buyer and borrower.
+In this guide: An overview of the maximum FHA loan amounts for 2025, with an explanation of how they can affect you as a home buyer and borrower.

 The FHA loan program allows eligible borrowers to purchase a home with a down payment as low as 3.5%.
 This program also offers more flexible qualification criteria, when compared to conventional / regular home loan.